 The common symptoms of psoriatic arthritis are:

 The course of psoriatic arthritis varies.
 Most people are able to lead a normal life.
 However, some have chronic joint pain and can not use the joints affected by arthritis.
-The constant presence of heat and swelling in the membrane that covers the joint, called synovium, can cause damage and deformity in the joint.
+The constant presence of heat and swelling in the membrane that covers the joints, called synovium, can cause damage and deformity in the joint.

 How is it diagnosed?